osanj/osanj.github.io/content/post/spring-dynamics-interpolation/index.md

 \end{aligned}
 $$

-It is shown that for each configuration of x and y the slope of y can be computed (slope field).
+It is shown that for each configuration of $$x$$ and $$y$$ the slope of $$y$$ can be computed (slope field).
 In order to solve the ODE we need an initial condition which is shown above.
-When solving this equation numerically for each step (in this case steps of x) the slope is computed and the next value of y is determined.
+When solving this equation numerically for each step (in this case steps of $$x$$) the slope is computed and the next value of $$y$$ is determined.
 Solving it numerically/recursively would look like this:

 `[math forward euler recursive example]`

-Basically the slope is computed to get an approximation of the next value of y.
-The smaller h is, the more accurate the approximation will be.
-While the method of the example (Forward Euler) uses the slope directly computed by the ODE, the Runge-Kutta method weights slopes for multiple values within the next step and generates a weighted average.
+Basically the slope is computed to get an approximation of the next value of $$y$$.
+The smaller $$h$$ is, the more accurate the approximation will be.
+While the method of the example ([Forward Euler](https://en.wikipedia.org/wiki/Euler_method)) uses the slope directly computed by the ODE, the Runge-Kutta method weights slopes for multiple values within the next step and generates a weighted average.
 Here is the definition [2]:

 $$
 \begin{aligned}